Welcome to Part 3 of this comprehensive review and summary of Cory House’s Pluralsight course Building Applications with React and Redux in ES6.

 4. ES6 stateless function

-Cory explains that there are other ways to create components as well, but we won’t cover those in this course.
+Cory explains that there are other ways to create components as well.
+They aren’t covered in this course, but you can read about them here.

 ES5 Create Class Component